adam-cowley/adam-cowley.github.io/src/content/about/index.md

 I'm a 30-something digital technologist born and raised in [Swindon, Wiltshire, UK](https://en.wikipedia.org/wiki/Swindon).
 Since my first professional project at 14, I have worked across the tech sector doing everything from building websites and mobile apps to consulting with some of the worlds largest companies.

-In 2017, I joined [Neo4j](https://neo4j.com) as a Field Engineer/Professional Services Consultant and have since travelled across Europe, training users to be successful with Neo4j and contributing to projects for startups to household companies.
+In 2017, I joined [Neo4j](https://neo4j.com) as a Field Engineer/Professional Services Consultant and have since travelled across Europe, training users to be successful with Neo4j and contributing to projects for everyone from startups to household companies.

-During the day I work as a **Developer Advocate** at [Neo4j](https://neo4j.com), teaching Developers and Data Scientists how to build applications through [GraphAcademy](https://graphacademy.neo4j.com).
+During the day, I work as a **Developer Advocate** at [Neo4j](https://neo4j.com), teaching Developers and Data Scientists how to build applications through [GraphAcademy](https://graphacademy.neo4j.com).

 Away from the computer, I am a sports fan - in particular I enjoy [watching (and analysing) football](/posts/analysing-football-events-neo4j), playing snooker and pool.

 ## Speaker Bio

-Adam Cowley is a seasoned developer and passionate advocate for data-driven solutions, specializing in graph databases.
-As a Staff Developer Advocate at Neo4j, Adam creates educational content for GraphAcademy, Neo4j’s free, self-paced online learning platform.

-With over 20 years of experience in the tech industry, Adam has developed a wide array of digital solutions, from websites and mobile apps to cutting-edge mixed-reality experiences.
-His diverse background includes working with innovative startups and some of the world’s most renowned companies.
+Adam Cowley is a Staff Developer Advocate at Neo4j with two decades of experience spanning software development, data analysis, and product ownership.
+At Neo4j, he leads developer educational initiatives, including GraphAcademy, Neo4j’s free, self-paced learning platform.
+Drawing on his analytical mindset and cross-functional background—from data analyst to product owner—he champions data-driven solutions.
+He is passionate about Generative AI and the potential for personalised educational experiences for developers and data scientists.
+Outside of work, you’ll find him exploring football analytics or wielding a cue over a baize table.